Diet (nutrition): Health

-A healthy diet can improve and maintain health, which can include aspects of mental and physical health.
+A healthy diet can improve and maintain mental and physical health.
 Specific diets, such as the DASH diet, can be used in treatment and management of chronic conditions.

 Dietary recommendations exist for many different countries, and they usually emphasise a balanced diet which is culturally appropriate.
-These recommendation are different from dietary reference values which provide information about the prevention of nutrient deficiencies.
+These recommendations are different from dietary reference values which provide information about the prevention of nutrient deficiencies.

 Dietary choices

 Exclusionary diets are diets with certain groups or specific types of food avoided, either due to health considerations or by choice.
-Many do not eat food from animal sources to varying degrees (e.g. flexitarianism, pescetarianism, vegetarianism, and veganism) for health reasons, issues surrounding morality, or to reduce their personal impact on the environment.
+Many do not eat food from animal sources to varying degrees (e.g. flexitarianism, pescetarianism, vegetarianism, and veganism) for health reasons, issues surrounding morality, or to reduce their personal impact on the environment (e.g. environmental vegetarianism).
 People on a balanced vegetarian or vegan diet can obtain adequate nutrition, but may need to specifically focus on consuming specific nutrients, such as protein, iron, calcium, zinc, and vitamin B12.
 Raw foodism and intuitive eating are other approaches to dietary choices.
 Education, income, local availability, and mental health are all major factors for dietary choices.

 Weight management

 A particular diet may be chosen to promote weight loss or weight gain.
 Changing a person's dietary intake, or "going on a diet", can change the energy balance, and increase or decrease the amount of fat stored by the body.

 The terms "healthy diet" and "diet for weight management" (dieting) are often related, as the two promote healthy weight management.
 If a person is overweight or obese, changing to a diet and lifestyle that allows them to burn more calories than they consume may improve their overall health, possibly preventing diseases that are attributed in part to weight, including heart disease and diabetes.
-Within the past 10 years, obesity rates have increased by almost 10%.Conversely, if a person is underweight due to illness or malnutrition, they may change their diet to promote weight gain.
+Within the past 10 years, obesity rates have increased by almost 10%.
+Conversely, if a person is underweight due to illness or malnutrition, they may change their diet to promote weight gain.
 Intentional changes in weight, though often beneficial, can be potentially harmful to the body if they occur too rapidly.
 Unintentional rapid weight change can be caused by the body's reaction to some medications, or may be a sign of major medical problems including thyroid issues and cancer among other diseases.

-Eating disorders

-An eating disorder is a mental disorder that interferes with normal food consumption.
-It is defined by abnormal eating habits, and thoughts about food that may involve eating much more or much less than needed.
-Common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating disorder.
-Eating disorders affect people of every gender, age, socioeconomic status, and body size.
+Meat consumption

+Meat commonly refers to red meat from pork, beef, and lamb and to white meat from chicken and turkey.
+In Western countries, red meat is a significant source of energy and several nutrients such as protein, vitamins, minerals, and fatty acids.
+Meat can be processed by adding chemical preservatives, smoking, curing, salting, fermenting or canning.

+According to the International Agency for Research on Cancer (IARC), processed meat causes cancer, particularly colorectal cancer, and all red meat is a "probable" cause of cancer.
+Strong evidence also links processed meat with higher risks of cardiovascular disease and type 2 diabetes.
+The World Cancer Research Fund recommends limiting red meat to no more than three servings per week and minimizing consumption of processed meats.